opensafely/documentation/docs/getting-started/how-to/troubleshoot-common-codespaces-issues/index.md

 There is also an [alternative preview extension](https://marketplace.visualstudio.com/items?itemName=searKing.preview-vscode), which [reportedly](https://stackoverflow.com/questions/74452866/how-preview-a-html-file-github-codespaces/75135098#75135098) is not affected by this issue.
 We have not tested this extension and therefore cannot vouch for its functionality or safety.

+## My code runs fine in the codespace's local environment but not as an OpenSAFELY action (or vice versa)

+Your codespace comes pre-installed with all the packages from the most recent OpenSAFELY R and Python action images.
+These action images are the environment in which your code is executed via the [`opensafely`](../../../opensafely-cli.md) command.

+For [R](../../../actions-scripts.md#r) actions, we currently only maintain one version of the R action image (`R:latest`) and so we expect the behaviour of R scripts to be the same when executed via the OpenSAFELY R action image or via RStudio (or `R` on the command line).

+In the case of [Python](../../../actions-scripts.md#python), the most recent action image version is `python:v2` at the time of writing.
+If you have actions defined in your [project pipeline file](../../../actions-pipelines.md#projectyaml-format) that reference images called `python:v1` or `jupyter:v1` (or — due to an _unfortunate_ historical naming convention —  `python:latest` or `jupyter:latest`), then the behaviour of your code when run in those images may not be the same as if you run the code directly in the codespace.
+This is because the installed packages and versions of Python available differ between these environments.

+If this is the case for your project, your options are:

+* Update your project pipeline file to reference the most recent action images and make any neccesary changes to your code
+* Retain the references to the older action images, and use [`opensafely exec`](../../../opensafely-cli.md#exec---interactive-development) for interactive development using these action images' environments